neeeeow/Bluecurve/README.md

 sudo cp engine/i686/libbluecurve.so /usr/lib/gtk-2.0/2.10.0/engines
 ```
 > [!TIP]
 > If unsure on whether or not your Linux installation is 32-bit (i686) or 64-bit (x86_64), run the command `uname -a`.
 You are most likely using a x86_64 installation.
+If you are using an architecture other than i686 or x86_64, you will have to compile the GTK 2 engine yourself.

 ### 3. Install icon and cursor set
 Copy the contents of the `icons` folder to `/usr/share/icons`